department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/CAIA entry points + crosslinks for launches.md

 ---
-name: CAIA entry points + crosslinks for launches
+name: CAIA entry points and crosslinks for launches
-about: For CAIA internal use, preparing multiple disciplines for product (re)launches
+about: WIP for CAIA internal use, preparing multiple disciplines for product re-launches
-title: ''
+title: '[CAIA Internal]:<Team needing support><Support Needed><CAIA Disciplines>'
-labels: ''
+labels: 'sitewide CAIA'
-assignees: ''
+assignees: 'coforma-terry,strelichl'
 ---

+# CAIA Internal Collaboration

+`WIP`

 This ticket is designed to coordinate IA and content tasks for PRODUCT UPDATES to update mega menu, left nav, and hub pages in Drupal.

 ## Issue Description